Cheating in poker: Skilled methods

-A cheat may hand-muck a card or more than one card.
+A cheat may hand-muck or palm one or more cards.
 When a cheat is "mucking" the cheat is cleverly hiding cards in their hand, to later switch their hand for.
 This may also be done with a confederate.

 A skilled cheat can deal the second card, the bottom card, the second from bottom card, and the middle card.
 The idea is to cull, or to find the cards one needs, place them at the bottom, top, or any other place the cheat wants, then false deal them to oneself or one's confederate.

 One sign of false dealing could be when a dealer grips the deck with the index finger in front of it or their pinky and pointing finger on both short sides of the deck while the other fingers support the deck while the cards are being beveled slightly.
-This is referred to as the "Mechanic's Grip".
+This is referred to as the "Mechanic's grip".
 It not only allows better control of the cards, but provides cover by showing the back of the top card, and without moving the hand holding the deck.

 A cheat can place certain cards in a position favorable to the card cheat.
-This is called "Stacking".
-Stacking is more often done than "False dealing" because it doesn't look suspicious.
-There are a couple of techniques for "Stacking" cards.
-The most famous are: Riffle Stacking and Overhand Stacking.
-By Riffle Stacking the cheat stacks the card(s) while doing a Riffle shuffle.
+This is called "stacking".
+Stacking is more often done than "false dealing" because it doesn't look suspicious.
+There are a couple of techniques for "stacking" cards, the best known being riffle stacking and overhand stacking.
+In riffle stacking the cheat stacks the card(s) while doing a riffle shuffle.
 This form of stacking is the most difficult to master and the most respected under the card sharps and magicians.
-The Overhand Stacking method takes little practice, and is more likely to be done in a situation with a cheat.
-The cheat does a (what looks like) normal Overhand Shuffle.
+The overhand stacking method takes little practice, and is more likely to be done in a situation with a cheat.
+The cheat does (what looks like) a normal overhand shuffle.
 But while the cheat is shuffling they keep track of the cards they want to stack, and with a little practice they can manage to put the exact number of cards in between the cards they want to stack to make the next round of dealing favorable for the cheat.